 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Jupiter Fund Management reported total carbon emissions of approximately 387,100 kg CO2e.
 This figure includes 71,700 kg CO2e from Scope 1 emissions, primarily from stationary combustion, and 261,400 kg CO2e from Scope 2 emissions, all based on location.
-The company also disclosed significant Scope 3 emissions, amounting to about 1,182,700 kg CO2e, with the majority stemming from business travel and capital goods.
-Over the years, Jupiter has shown fluctuations in its emissions.
-For instance, in 2021, the total emissions were around 385,600 kg CO2e, with Scope 1 emissions at 120,900 kg CO2e and Scope 2 emissions at 264,700 kg CO2e.
-In 2020, the total emissions were approximately 434,200 kg CO2e, indicating a slight decrease in emissions in subsequent years.
-Despite these figures, Jupiter Fund Management has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
-The company continues to monitor its emissions across all scopes, aiming to enhance its sustainability practices in line with industry standards.
+Notably, their Scope 3 emissions were significantly higher, amounting to about 1,182,700 kg CO2e, with the largest contributions from business travel and capital goods.
+In 2021, the company recorded total emissions of approximately 385,600 kg CO2e, with Scope 1 emissions at 120,900 kg CO2e and Scope 2 emissions at 264,700 kg CO2e.
+Their Scope 3 emissions for that year were about 156,200 kg CO2e.
+Jupiter Fund Management has not publicly disclosed specific reduction targets or initiatives aimed at decreasing their carbon footprint.
+However, they have consistently reported emissions across all three scopes, indicating a commitment to transparency in their climate impact.
+The absence of defined reduction targets suggests that while they are monitoring their emissions, they may still be in the early stages of formalising a comprehensive climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents